thunil/Deep-Flow-Prediction/README.md

 It contains code for data generation, network training, and evaluation.
 Linux is highly recommended, and assumed as OS the following.

-The accompanying paper can soon be found here:
+Full details can be found in the accompanying paper:
 <https://arxiv.org/abs/1810.08217>

 Contributing authors: